MegharanBasith/Document4x/src/assets/Documents/Agent-Contract/AGC-Agent & Contract.md

 - ## **Submitted :**

   - It shows the list of contracts in the submitted stage, which means the `agent contract are in the pending approval list` in the Document Management System.
-Once in the document management system take actions for this agent contract request, it will move to the `next stage approved or rejected` which is depends upon the action.
+Once in the document management system take actions for this pending approval contract, it will move to the `next stage "approved or rejected",` which is depends upon the action.

     - _The action field is following to,_